fibo/bitstamp-kiss/README.md

 #### accountBalance

 > This API call is cached for 10 seconds.
-This call will be executed on the account (Sub or Main), to which the used API key is bound to.

 ```javascript
 /**